e-Learning Blog

 Education Solutions Department Production Group Writer

-experienced in designing and writing product manuals and operation manuals.
+gaining experience in the design and writing of product manuals and operational manuals.

-Later, engaged in writing and directing e-learning material manuscripts.
+Subsequently engaged in writing and production direction of e-learning materials.

-Involved in the production of approximately 200 learning materials so far.
+Involved in the production of approximately 200 educational materials to date.

 Phone Number: 03-5321-3111